-Simply complete the online application form and a course advisor will be in touch within 48 hours to finalise your application.
-For assistance, contact our course advisors on email@example.com or 1800 061 199.
+Simply complete the online application form and a course adviser will be in touch within 48 hours to finalise your application.
+For assistance, contact our course advisers on email@example.com or 1800 061 199.

 We recommend you submit your application well before the beginning of trimester to avoid missing out.
 Applications generally close one week into the start of trimester but will only be accepted if places are still available.

 Students that have not completed year 12 are eligible to apply and alternative entry criteria may apply.

 - VET Diplomas - you can apply without completing year 12 by providing documentation relating to other academic studies at a Certificate IV or higher level or undertaking a VET Entry Assessment that is made up of multiple choice questions.